All in-person programs and events for minors at MIT have been cancelled through Fall 2020 due to the risks of COVID-19.

 Setting up an Online Program

-Online programs should utilize MIT-approved software, such as Zoom or Webex.
 IS&T has created resource pages for Zoom and Webex, including troubleshooting and FAQs.
 Zoom has also created some guidance for the K-12 environment.
+In addition, the following general guidelines should be followed while using a collaboration platform or learning resource:

-Program administrators must be MIT faculty, staff, or students and must use their MIT credentials at all times.
+- Program administrators (MIT faculty, staff, or students) must use their MIT credentials at all times.

 Safe Contact and Privacy Rules